 CapMetro & COVID-19

 We’re here for you with answers and support as we all navigate the ongoing pandemic together.
-From physical distancing protocols to new contactless payment options to enhanced features aboard our vehicles, CapMetro has updated our safety and cleaning measures to ensure you can get where you need to go without adding extra stress to your trip.
+CapMetro has updated our safety and cleaning measures to ensure you can get where you need to go without adding extra stress to your trip.
 Whether you’re riding the train or catching your bus, our services continue to be the safe, convenient and affordable option you can count on.
-Find out more how we’re riding with care.

-Per the latest order from the CDC, customers are required to wear face masks while on transit vehicles and when at our facilities, effective until September 2021.
+Per the latest federal orders, customers are required to wear face masks while on transit vehicles, effective until September 2021.
 Face masks must cover your nose and mouth and attach around the ears.
 Bandanas and other single-ply fabric coverings do not meet this new requirement and will be prohibited.

 Your Ride to Receive the Vaccine